About the ScM in Biochemistry and Molecular Biology Program

 - Training to communicate research findings, including opportunities to give presentations at School of Public Health venues or at national meetings and publish in peer-reviewed journals

-- Access to the Johns Hopkins School of Medicine Professional Development and Career Office, offering excellent career services and professional development for careers paths from medicine to biotech to academia and beyond
+- Access to the School of Public Health Career Services Office, offering excellent career services and professional development for careers paths from medicine to biotech to academia and beyond

 - Opportunities to participate in community service, engagement, and outreach, both within the Bloomberg School, and beyond, with a focus on our East Baltimore neighborhoods, through SOURCE

 year of laboratory research experience